eclipse-theia/theia-cloud/java/service/org.eclipse.theia.cloud.service/README.md

 Check the [OpenAPI documentation](../../../documentation/OpenAPI.md) to see how you can send requests to the service.

 _Note_: The landing page will not communicate with this service, as it will be hosted on another address.
+Checkout the [testing-page](../../../node/testing-page/README.md) to test requests against the server.

 ## Packaging and running the application